ICELAND TRAVEL GUIDE: THINGS TO DO, ATTRACTIONS, SHOPPING, NIGHTLIFE , FOOD, RESTAURANTS AND HOTELS

 When to Go Iceland

 Midnight Sun and the warm temperatures makes Summer the ideal Season to visit Iceland.
-However, for hiking June, July and August are considered to be the best.
+However, for hiking June, July and August are considered to be the best time to visit Iceland.
 If you are looking forward to the Northern Lights, it is suggested to plan your trip in February, March, September or October.

 Below is the month wise classification of Iceland in terms of weather and tourism.